filecoin-project/notary-governance/.github/ISSUE_TEMPLATE/private-data-ldn-application.md

 ---
-name: Private Data - LDN Application
+name: LDN Application Exception Proposal - <Project Name>
-about: Application for an encrypted or private dataset that will require a custom LDN with a subset of signing notaries to be created
+about: Application for a non-public/open or a geo-specific dataset that will require a custom LDN with a subset of signing notaries to be created
 title: ''
 labels: LDN Request
 assignees: ''

 ---

+## Application information

 Are you the data owner?
+- [ ] Yes
+- [ ] No

+Is the data private i.e., encrypted or not meant to be retrieved by anyone else on the network?
 - [ ] Yes
 - [ ] No